-Structural challenges in the Mauritian sugar sector - The Mauritian Given the crossroad that the industry still finds itself at - with the sugar sector has some unique features, including a highly regulated challenging trade and price dynamics in the global sugar market, and labour environment and a centralised organisation, the MSS, with the substantial contribution of sugar to the Mauritian economy responsible for the marketing and sale of all locally-produced sugar. - the industry submitted a proposal for structural reform, in 2020.
-With revenue being centrally controlled, we can only focus on new driven by the MSS and Business Mauritius.
-Suggested measures products and reducing our cost of production.
-Given that it is very to enhance local competitiveness include: reviewing the current difficult to mechanise on mountain flanks or on small fields, our regulatory context for labour; providing better reward for the sector's industry remains very labour intensive.
-The World Bank report, renewable energy sources (bagasse); and ensuring that millers receive commissioned by Government in 2019 to make recommendations fair return from the Sugar Insurance Fund Board (SIFB).
-In terms of bagasse, the Government has, in the 2021 Budget, announced the for the sustainability of the sugar cane industry, has led to improved remuneration of bagasse at the rate of MUR 3,300 per tonne of sugar. remuneration for bagasse, a step in the right direction.
-We await a biomass framework in order to sustain this remuneration / indexation.
+Given the crossroad that the industry still finds itself at - with the challenging trade and price dynamics in the global sugar market, and with the substantial contribution of sugar to the Mauritian economy - the industry submitted a proposal for structural reform, in 2020. driven by the MSS and Business Mauritius.
+Suggested measures to enhance local competitiveness include: reviewing the current regulatory context for labour; providing better reward for the sector's renewable energy sources (bagasse); and ensuring that millers receive fair return from the Sugar Insurance Fund Board (SIFB).
+In terms of bagasse, the Government has, in the 2021 Budget, announced the remuneration of bagasse at the rate of MUR 3,300 per tonne of sugar.
 This will add up value to the cane producers as sugar is sold today at MUR 16,765 per tonne.